Idadelveloper/100days/README.md

 # 100days
-just a bunch of basic stuff
+just a bunch of basic stuff written by me.